 - Teacher Sample: 15 per school (minimum)

-- The test were embedded within modules.
+- The tests were embedded within modules.
 In total, there were five 30 minutes CIL modules and two 25 minutes CT modules.

-- Each student completed 2 out of 5 CIL modules and 2 CT modules.
+- Each student completed 2 out of 5 CIL modules.
 The order and selection of the CIL modules were assigned randomly.

-- Following the CIL assessment, each student completed a 30 minutes student questionnaire.
+- Following the CIL assessment, each student completed a 30-minute student questionnaire.

-- The student questionnaire were taken to investigate student engagement with ICT; which included questions related to experience and use of ICT, their attitudes towards the use of computers and ICT and background characteristics.
+- The student questionnaire was used to investigate student engagement with ICT and included questions related to experience and use of ICT, their attitudes towards the use of computers and ICT and background characteristics.

-- ICILS 2018 also included a teacher questionnaire, which was completed by 15 randomly selected grade 8 teachers of each sampled school.
+- ICILS 2018 also included a teacher questionnaire, which was completed by 15 randomly selected Grade 8 teachers in each sampled school.

-- The principal of respective schools completed a 15 minutes questionnaire answering questions related to school characteristics, policies, procedures and priorities for ICT.
+- The principal of respective schools completed a 15-minute questionnaire answering questions related to school characteristics, policies, procedures, and priorities for ICT.